 Step Seven: sales figures & royalties

 You will want to know how your book is selling and on a bi-annual basis we will collate your sales figures and send them to you, along with any royalty payment you have earned.
 These statements will be sent out in June and December.
-Should you need to review your sales figures in-between royalty statements just drop us an email and we will run an up-to-date sales report for you.

 Step Eight: listings & renewals